thestennettreport/TheStennettReport.github.io/consequences/domestic/mass_deportations.md

 ### 9. KEY QUOTES

-* **"We will build a big, beautiful wall and make Mexico pay for it."
-(Donald Trump)**  This quote reflects Trump's simplistic and xenophobic approach to immigration, focusing on a physical barrier rather than addressing the complex factors driving migration.
+* **"We will build a big, beautiful wall and make Mexico pay for it." <sup>(Donald Trump)</sup>**  This quote reflects Trump's simplistic and xenophobic approach to immigration, focusing on a physical barrier rather than addressing the complex factors driving migration.
 * **"We will end catch and release.
-If you come to this country illegally, you will be detained and deported."
-(Donald Trump)**  This quote reflects the "enforcement first" ideology that underpins Project 2025's immigration agenda.
+If you come to this country illegally, you will be detained and deported." <sup>(Donald Trump)</sup>**  This quote reflects the "enforcement first" ideology that underpins Project 2025's immigration agenda.
 * **"We will put America first.
 Our immigration policies will prioritize the needs of American citizens."
 (Agenda 47, Immigration Reforms)**  This quote emphasizes the nationalist and exclusionary nature of the project's immigration agenda.
 * **"Illegal immigration is a threat to our national security and our economy."
 (Project 2025, Chapter 5, p.
 164)**  This quote uses fearmongering to justify a crackdown on immigration, linking it to national security threats without providing evidence.